Bulk Shipping: What You Need to Know

 Size and Weight

-When determining shipping costs, size and weight are the two most important factors that shipping companies take into consideration.
+When determining bulk shipment costs, size and weight are the two most important factors that shipping companies take into consideration.
 You must provide your shipping carrier with accurate measurements and weight.
 Each item you ship is given a National Motor Freight Classification (NMFC).
 The NMFC is based on the weight and measurement metrics you provide.
 By monitoring this number, you can help keep shipping costs low to hit your target inventory KPI.

 Shipping Distance

 The distance you’re shipping a carrier can greatly affect what you pay for shipping.
 Rather than using per-mile calculations, most shipping companies prefer a complicated formula to calculate risk based on the shipment’s origin, destination, and type.
-Based on these factors, shipping rates may actually lower with distance, depending on transport methods and haul costs.
+Based on these factors, bulk shipping rates may actually lower with distance, depending on transport methods and haul costs.

 Dimensional Weight